This is part of my series on Building A Chinese Library for the Kids. My previous post was on Where to Buy Books in Taiwan.

 We happened upon 內湖 Costco because we had a class in that area and taxied there.
 It’s a bit far to walk from any MRT station around there.

-You can pay cash or with Taiwanese credit card.
+You can pay cash, Costco credit card without foreign transaction fee, or with Taiwanese credit card.

 Verdict: Must go for cheapest DVDs